 Anime-Kan

-Going along with the anime theme, a great store to admire the great works of anime is ‘Anime-Kan.’
-(4F) This store sells the original drawings used in popular anime such as Ghibli and Naruto!
-It is a truly remarkable store where you can feel the creativity oozing out of the drawings and we highly recommend that you take a look!
+In line with the anime theme, ‘Anime-Kan’ on the fourth floor is a fantastic store to appreciate the artistry of anime.
+This store sells original drawings used in popular series such as Ghibli and Naruto.
+It is a truly remarkable place where the creativity of these works is palpable, making it a must-visit.

 Broadway B1F

-Broadway B1F has many different food stalls, selling different food and drinks.
-This floor is often visited by locals.
-There are a wide variety of shops in the maze-like basement, such as fresh fish, meat, dried food, vegetables, local gourmet spots such as light restaurants, ethnic shops, and even fortune-telling halls.
+Broadway B1F features a variety of food stalls, frequented by locals.
+This maze-like basement offers a wide selection of shops including fresh fish, meat, dried food, vegetables, and local gourmet spots such as light restaurants, ethnic shops, and even fortune-telling halls.

-Among all the stalls here, the most famous spot is probably the Daily Chico ice cream shop.
-They offer a special 8-layer ice cream here.
-With different layers of ice cream prepared here, the ice cream has the perfect sweet taste that refreshes you from a day of walking around.
+Among all the stalls here, the most renowned is probably the Daily Chico ice cream shop, known for its special 8-layer ice cream.
+With its perfectly balanced layers, this ice cream offers a delightful refreshment after a day of wandering.

 Yakushi Ai Road